 18 External Systems Integration (e.g. BMS, EMS, HVAC, Lighting, API, Cloud) The capability to exchange data with other networked systems such as building or energy management systems (BMS/EMS), heating ventilation and air conditioning (HVAC) systems, or other lighting and building systems via BACnet, Modbus, LonWorks or other open protocols, application program interface (API) or other methods.
-In order to claim this "Reported" capability, the data available from the NLC for exchange with other networked systems must include occupancy status at the zone level and energy data at the zone-, circuit- or system-level.
-The data the NLC can receive and interpret from other networked systems must include at least a 1-byte signal that can be used for purposes such as scene control.
+In order to claim this "Reported" capability, the data available from the NLC for exchange with other networked systems must include occupancy status at the zone, space, or area level and energy data at the zone-, circuit- or system-level.
+The data the NLC can receive and interpret from other networked systems must be digital, that can be used for purposes such as scene control, zones, groups, areas, regions, and/or presets.
 The method, including formats and languages, by which the system implements this capability must be clearly described in the publicly available reference(s).
 19 Emergency Lighting Publicly available documentation illustrating how a system's luminaires connect with an emergency power source.
 The QPL will provide the URL(s) for online documentation provided by manufacturers for system designers to refer to.
 This documentation will identify wiring diagrams, required components, and/or application guides needed to understand design considerations for integrating the system into an emergency lighting system.
-20 Cybersecurity The compliance with a cybersecurity standard that meets the DLC criteria.
-The current standards are shown in Table CS-1 and listed here: ANSI/UL 2900-1 IEC 62443 SOC 2 ISO 27001 ISO 27001 FedRAMP CSA STAR Other Documentation requirements to demonstrate certification for each standard are shown in Table CS-2.
+20 Cybersecurity A cybersecurity certification that meets the DLC criteria.
+The current standards are shown in Table CS-1 and listed here: ANSI/UL 2900-1 IEC 62443 SOC 2 ISO 27001 ISO 27017 (with 27001) FedRAMP CSA STAR The current services are shown in Table CS-2 and listed here: UL IOT Security Rating (UL 1376) CSA Cybersecurity Verification Program (CVP) (CSA T200) Intertek Cyber Assured Documentation requirements to demonstrate certification are shown in Tables CS-2 and CS-3.
 21 Color Changing / Tuning The capability to alter the output and color of tunable white and/or variable color output luminaires via a dedicated control interface(s).
 To demonstrate compliance with this capability, the interface(s) must be clearly described in the product literature and allow for at least two CCT settings.
 These settings may be described in terms of CCT, such as 3000K or 5000K, or simple descriptive terms for the desired setting such as 'Night' or 'Day'.
 The product literature must also specify installation and configuration requirements to implement this functionality.
 22 Ease of Implementation The QPL will identify the most typical responsible party and their required level of training to start-up and configure the system to the extent that all required capabilities are functioning.
 Documentation is not required.

 23 Scenes The capability of a system to provide two or more pre-programmed light level settings for a group or multiple groups of luminaires to suit multiple activities in a space, and allow for recall of these settings via a switch, control device, or signal from a BMS or API.

-24 Interoperability The capability of a system or component to communicate data to/from another system or component in a published, repeatable and non-proprietary way.
-Data sent from an NLC is fully documented such that others can receive, interpret, and use the data accurately and reliably.
+24 Interoperability The capability of a system or component to communicate data to/from another system or component in a published, repeatable and non-proprietary way, such as a published API.
+Data sent from an NLC is documented such that others can receive, interpret, and use the data accurately and reliably.
 This also includes the network protocol requirements, messaging, and related functionality.
 This capability consists of aspects of other NLC capabilities: currently External Systems Integration, Load Shedding/Demand Response, and Energy Monitoring.
-Additional capabilities may be included under this umbrella in the future. ---- ------------------ --
+Additional capabilities may be included under this umbrella in the future.